Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

-\item[(ii)] \emph{Individual fairness}: For each group $g$, there exist thresholds $q_{g}$ such that the admission probability for students of skill $q$ in group $g$ decreases under $P_{\subb}$ if and only if $q>q_{g}$.
+\item[(ii)] \emph{Individual fairness}: For each group $g$, there exist thresholds $q_{g}$ such that the admission probability for students of skill $q$ in group $g$ decreases under $P_{\subb}$ iff $q>q_{g}$.
 Further, there exists a threshold $\hat{q} \geq \max\{q_A, q_B\}$ such that the individual fairness gap increases for all $q> \hat{q}$, but may decrease otherwise.